Meet Brett

 How can brief pauses for poetry help elevate all of the writing we ask our students to do in class?

-Ultimately, move away from the annual poetry unit each spring and toward a more inclusive vision with poems as primary mentors for any writing skill you need to teach.
+Move away from the annual poetry unit each spring and toward a more inclusive vision with poems as primary mentors for any writing skill.

 THE BLOG